tbwork/anole-config/README.md

 An awesome configuration loader for java.

 # Why we need it.
-In enterprise java development, we use different kinds of third-party frameworks like Spring, Spring-Boot, Log4j, etc. to develop applications rapidly.
+In enterprise java development, we use different kinds of third-party frameworks like Spring, Spring-Boot, Log4j, etc . to develop applications rapidly.
 However, each framework has own configuration file, format, even the file-path and file-name, it would be annoying if you manage those files together.
-Futhermore, in no longer future, we will propose our web-server-version Anole system (based on this local version) with which you can modify your configuration dynamically via a web UI.
+Anole-loader is a light framework to tackle with this issue.
+By using it, you could manage all configurations together.
+We strongly recommend putting all those unclassified configurations to local properties file so that reviewers can be aware of the change points in the code-review stage.

 # What does it support

-It supports many kinds of property-files which are required in runtime, even those properties are used in the third-party frameworks.
+* Spring properties.
+* Log4j properties.
+* Logback properties.
+* All frameworks accessing system properties to retrieve configurations.

 # How to use it

 ## 1 Add anole-loader to your build path manually or via maven dependency.